eellak/epinoo-installation-scripts/README.md

 #### ajenti
 Install and start the [Ajenti Server Admin Panel](http://ajenti.org).
 The Ajenti Server Admin Panel has its own web server listening on port 8000 and operates independently from the rest of the abovementioned software packages.
 The user should make subsequent adjustments to the installation by visiting https://[server-hostname]:8000.
 See ajent.pp for more details.

+#### all
+Will apply all the above targets in the correct order. *BEWARE:* This will make a tremendous amount of changes in the host and is probably not what a cautious person would use.

 ### Big Blue Button

 Due to licensing issues with the ffmpeg codebase, it is not allowed to distribute a binary package of ffmpeg in certain countries.
 To work around this issue, a small launchpad repo has been created as part of this project to host the description necessary to create an ffmpeg .deb package on the fly.
 Of course, having created the package once, the procedure need not be repeated again elsewhere, but the .deb package can be freely copied to whatever host needs it.

 To create the package, the script `ffmpeg.sh` is provided as part of the repo.
-The script will copy the necessary source from the appropriate launchpad bazaar repo and the build the debian package.
+The user can either run ffmpeg.sh directly, or issue `make ffmpeg`, which will run the script in exactly the same way.
+The ffmpeg.sh script will copy the necessary source from the appropriate launchpad bazaar repo and the build the debian package.
 The necessary compile parameters needed by the other parts of the Big Blue Button have already been set appropriately.
 Once the ffmpeg.deb package has been created, the bbb Makefile target can be invoked to install it.